GarhettM/mc-exercise/fubar.md

 ## this is the way im living and i refuse to change.
 I got a judgement against me down there in florida.

+### this is the only way left to live... branch for each feature, acp after each feature, merge and PR after edits are agreed upon.

+### or waste countless hours....